Eliminating foot odour: the power of Astringent Gel

 Treatment

-DermaClub recommends using natural reducing agents such as sulfur, salicylic acid, and ichthyol sulfonate.
+DermaClub recommends using natural treatments such as sulphur, salicylic acid, sulphonated ichthyol or coal tar.

-In cases of nail psoriasis, 2S Cream can be applied on the nail itself, or between the nail and the nailbed.
-Again, throughout treatment, avoid getting the foot wet.
+For nail psoriasis, apply Onicosana in the evening both around the edge of the nail and between the nail and the nail bed on the free edge of the nail.
 As in most cases of psoriasis, areas of the feet and nails affected with the condition will benefit from responsible sun exposure.